Progressive Tax

 progressive tax Vs proportional tax

 A proportional taxing system charges the same tax rate for all income levels.
-That is to say; both high and low-income earners pay the same percentage of their taxable income in taxes.
+That is, both high—and low-income earners pay the same percentage of their taxable income in taxes.

 This contrasts with progressive taxation, in which the tax rates increase with increasing income.
 That is the main difference between the two taxation systems.

-Some areas and states in the US adopt a proportional taxing system, like Colorado, Indiana, Illinois, Massachusetts, Michigan, Pennsylvania, and Utah.
+Some areas and states in the US, such as Colorado, Indiana, Illinois, Massachusetts, Michigan, Pennsylvania, and Utah, adopt a proportional taxing system.

-Although it may not seem fair, proportional taxing can increase the incentive of residents to earn more without getting charged a higher tax rate.
+Although it may not seem fair, proportional taxing can increase the incentive for residents to earn more without getting charged a higher tax rate.

-In progressive taxing systems, there was a difference between marginal tax rates and average (or effective) tax rates.
+In progressive taxing systems, marginal tax rates differed from average (or effective) tax rates.
 Proportional taxation, however, automatically makes both tax rates equal.
 That is because the marginal tax rate is the same for every additional dollar of taxable income earned.

 Proportional taxes are also referred to as flat taxes.
 The idea of flat taxes was mentioned above in the regressive tax system.
 Proportional taxation is often regarded as regressive taxing because lower-income individuals tend to suffer more in terms of real purchasing power.